 Costs associated with routine wear and tear are not covered by comprehensive auto insurance.
 Insurance strictly restricts coverage on maintenance costs.

 Collision and comprehensive coverage work together to protect against physical damage to your vehicle.
 In an accident, your collision coverage insures your vehicle when it collides with another object.
 Examples of this include:

 Learn more about the differences between collision and comprehensive auto insurance.

-Using a methodology outlined here, we found that a comprehensive claim raises auto insurance rates by $31 over the course of a standard six-month policy, on average.
+Using a methodology outlined here, we found a comprehensive claim raises auto insurance rates by $31 over the course of a standard six-month policy, on average.
 Nationwide, State Farm, and GEICO offer the cheapest car insurance policies after a comprehensive claim.

 While Nationwide provides the cheapest rate based on our research, your circumstances could differ.
 What you pay for car insurance will ultimately depend on you and your driving history.
 Enter your ZIP code below to compare personalized quotes!